Kelvin Harrison Jr.

 Kelvin Harrison Jr. (born July 23, 1994) is an American actor.
-He is the recipient of such accolades as a Screen Actors Guild Award and nominations for a British Academy Film Award, Gotham Award, an Independent Spirit Award.

-He began his career with small roles in the 2013 films Ender's Game and 12 Years a Slave.
-His breakthrough performance came as Travis in the 2017 horror film It Comes at Night, and in 2019 he gained wider recognition for his work in Luce and Waves.
-He then appeared in films such as The High Note (2020), The Trial of the Chicago 7 (2020), Cyrano (2021) and Elvis (2022).
-He plays the starring role in the 2022 film Chevalier.
+His career began with small roles in the 2013 films Ender's Game and 12 Years a Slave.
+He gained wider recognition for his performance as Travis in the horror film It Comes at Night (2017).
+Harrison appeared in the 2019 films Luce and Waves, as well as The High Note (2020), The Trial of the Chicago 7 (2020), Cyrano (2021) and Elvis (2022).
+He later starred in the 2022 film Chevalier.
+His accolades include a Screen Actors Guild Award, along with nominations for a British Academy Film Award, Gotham Award, an Independent Spirit Award.

 Early life and education

 Harrison was born on July 23, 1994, in New Orleans, Louisiana, to musicians Shirlita and Kelvin Harrison.
 He grew up in the Garden District and later moved to The Westbank.
 He studied studio engineering and marketing, before moving to Los Angeles, California to pursue acting, where he began taking acting classes.
 He is also a skilled musician, mainly playing jazz and gospel on the piano, trumpet, as well as singing.
 His father was trained by Ellis Marsalis and grew up with Harry Connick Jr. Harrison studied under Jason Marsalis, recorded with Delfeayo Marsalis, and met Wynton Marsalis.

 Harrison attended Isidore Newman School, where he was one of the few black students in his class and struggled to fit in.
 He originally went to Loyola University New Orleans to major in studio engineering as his father felt he would excel in music.
 Harrison ultimately transferred to the University of New Orleans for film, with the goal of writing and directing his own films.